leethomason/OpenSaber/readme.md

 #### OLED

 The OLED display is required to compile, although it isn't supported as part of OpenSaber yet.
+(I use it in a personal saber.)

 https://github.com/leethomason/OLED_SSD1306